Wildfire Evacuation Checklist

 - If all roads are blocked, seek shelter in a structure where you can wait until the main body of the fire has passed.

-- If you encounter a fire while driving, remain inside your vehicle with engine running, windows up and ventilation system closed to the interior of the vehicle until the fire moves.
+- If you encounter fire while driving, remain inside your vehicle with the engine running, windows up and ventilation system closed to the interior of the vehicle until the fire moves.